Skip to main content

 Reheating

 You can’t go wrong with reheating your steak in the air fryer!
-All you need to do is placed the cooked steak in the basket of your air fryer and select the “Reheat” for about 5 minutes, or until entirely warmed through.
+All you need to do is place the cooked steak in the basket of your air fryer and select the “Reheat” for about 5 minutes, or until entirely warmed through.

 What to Serve Air Fryer Steak With